JihedChalghaf/Biz-Spot/README.md

 ## Short description

-BIZspot is a mobile application that serves as a network of business owners and service providers in order to ease their access to the community.
+BIZspot is a mobile application that serves as a network of business owners and service providers, built in order to ease their access to the community as well as providing individuals just what they need & in no time.

 ## Promotional Video
 [Promotional Video](https://www.youtube.com/watch?v=tj7BAOdBkIA)